• Skip to primary navigation

 Instructions

-• To make the basil paste, put one cup of Thai basil leaves and 2 tablespoons of vegetable oil into a chopper for a few seconds.
+• To make the basil paste, put one cup of Thai basil leaves and 2 tablespoons of vegetable oil in a food processor and chop for a few seconds.

 • Chop the Thai basil leaves until they are small and fine.
-(The best is to use a mortar & pestle grinding the Thai basil leaves.)
+(The best method is to grind the leaves using a mortar and pestle.)

-• After that, wash and cut ½ of red bell pepper into strips.
+• Then, wash and cut ½ of the red bell pepper into strips.

-• Next, wash and cut 4 small Thai eggplants.
+• Next, wash and cut 4 small Thai eggplants (4 oz).

-• Turn on medium small fire, pour ½ tablespoon of vegetable oil into the non-stick pan.
-Add 1 tablespoon of green curry paste and the basil paste from step 1 & 2.
-Then, stir fry them a little bit.
+• Turn on medium-low heat and pour ½ tablespoon of vegetable oil into the non-stick pan.
+Add 1 tablespoon of green curry paste and the basil paste from steps 1 and 2.
+Then, stir-fry them a little bit.

-• The following, add the chicken thighs and stir fry them a little bit.
+• In the following, add the chicken thighs and stir-fry them a little bit.

 • After, add the Thai eggplants and stir fry a little bit.